 Tip #3: Dilute for Best Results

-If you are using an automatic dispenser, the bleach will be added to the washer tub at the correct time so the bleach is diluted with the water already in the drum.
+If you are using an automatic dispenser in a washer, the bleach will be added to the washer tub after it is filled with water so the bleach is diluted with the water already in the drum.

 Tip #4: Wait to Add the Bleach

-To allow the enzymes in the laundry detergents time to do their job of whitening and brightening, wait about 5 minutes after the wash cycle begins to add your diluted bleach.
-Automatic washer dispensers will add the bleach at the correct time.
+To allow the enzymes in the laundry detergents time to do their job of breaking down stains and soil, wait about five minutes after the wash cycle begins to add your diluted bleach.
+Adding chlorine bleach at the beginning of the wash cycle can actually hinder the effectiveness of the detergent.
+Automatic bleach dispensers will add the bleach to the wash cycle at the correct time.

-If you aren't getting the whitening results you want, change the water temperature you're using.
+If you aren't getting the whitening results you want with chlorine bleach, change the water temperature you're using.
 Chlorine bleach works most effectively in hot water.
-It can be used in warm and cold water but you won't see the results you expect.
+It can be used in warm and cold water but you may not see the results you expect.

-Chlorine bleach is light and temperature sensitive.
-That's why chlorine bleach is always sold in a solid white bottle.
-Excessive heat also affects the stability so it is important to store bleach around 70 degrees F. Skip the hot garage.
+Excessive heat also affects the stability; so it is important to store chlorine bleach around 70 degrees F. Skip the hot garage.